 Hi, this is Justin ball.
 The owner of HammerHead Showers, the leader in solid metal shower heads and accessories.

 Are you looking for that hotel rain shower experience from the comfort of your home?
-A rainfall shower head is a great way to upgrade the look and feel of your shower in minutes.
+A rainfall shower head is a great way to upgrade the look and feel of your shower in minutes (Read more about how to upgrade your master bath here).

 Now, I want to debunk a misconception before we get started.
 You DO NOT need to have a fancy shower to use a rain shower head.
 You can benefit from the relaxing and warming experience of a rainshower with just a standard shower arm.